clareaulab/Protein-RNA_modeling/Create_Rotamer_Library/Rotamer_Library_Description.md

 C-terminal: N-methylamide (NME)
 Ensure the residue is drawn as the backbone fragment of a peptide, with ACE–Residue–NME connectivity.
 This is required for Rosetta’s polymer machinery.
-(See Rosetta’s ncAA design tutorial: https://docs.rosettacommons.org/demos/latest/public/design_with_ncaa/README) Export the structure as an .sdf file.
+(See Rosetta’s ncAA design tutorial: https://docs.rosettacommons.org/demos/latest/public/design_with_ncaa/README)

 2. Convert to .sif Format
 Rosetta’s residue parameter generator uses .sif files (SMILES Input Format).
-You can convert .sdf → .sif using:
+You can convert SMILES → .sif using:
 Online OpenBabel converter:
 https://www.cheminfo.org/Chemistry/Cheminformatics/FormatConverter/index.html
 Download the resulting .sif file.